Most interesting landmarks of Fiji

 Other natural landmarks

 - Savusavu Hot springs (Nasavusavu springs) – Northern, Vanua Levu.
 Hot springs located at the seaside, some springs are seen only at low tide.
-Temperature of springs – up to 90° C. In earlier times these springs were used by locals to boil their food.
+The temperature of springs – up to 90° C. In earlier times these springs were used by locals to boil their food.
 In the 1870ies for two months these springs turned into geysers, up to 12 – 18 m high.

 Man made landmarks of Fiji